Dineshs91/Dineshs91/README.md

 ### Hi there 👋

 My name is Dinesh.
-I am a full stack web developer working at Security Innovation India.
+I am a Software Engineering Manager at Security Innovation India.

-I have 8+ years of experience as a software engineer.
+I have 9+ years of experience as a software engineer.
 My interest is in backend and devops.
 I work on frontend ocassionaly, but my interest is mainly in backend.
 I am an advocate of clean code, unit testing and clear documentation.